mvolkmann/blog/src/lua.md

 The logo depicts the Moon orbiting around the Earth and its shadow being cast onto the Earth.

+The goals of Lua are:

+- portability: runs on any OS targeted by the ANSI C compiler
+- simplicity: easy to use by non-professional programmers
+- small size: supports embedding in non-Lua applications
+- scripting: easy to invoke from system language such as C

+Examples of Lua simplicity include having a small number of keywords (21) and indexing from 1 instead 0 (like matrices in math).
+The Lua reference manual that describes every language feature is around 100 pages.

 Lua has an interpreter and a virtual machine.
 The interpreter is written in C and produces bytecode that runs in the virtual machine.